 - Track and monitor all access to network resources and cardholder data

 Maintain an Information Security Policy

 - Maintain a policy that addresses information security

 MONEXgroup Facilitates PCI Compliance for Your Business

-MONEXgroup provides our merchants with the latest PCI compliant technology that will provide you and your clients with the confidence that your transactions are secure.
+MONEXgroup provides merchant processor solutions with the latest PCI compliant technology that will equip businesses and their clients with the confidence that their transactions are secure.
 MONEXgroup has partnered with the leading PCI Compliance providers in Canada and maintains the highest standards in the industry.

 MONEXgroup offers the latest SHA-2 standard POS terminals with 256 bit SSL encryption.
 Our Contactless plus Chip and Pin technologies verify the signature and eliminate the customers’ responsibility for Authentication.
 MONEXgroup strictly adheres to the regulations of PCI Compliance in Canada as all of our POS solutions include measures such as CVV2/CVC2, Duplicate card Checking, Last Four-Digit Entry and Password Protection of Key Functions.
 MONEXgroup also employs Account Security Verification (AVS); which verifies the cardholder’s billing address with the card issuer.
 Card Security Verification occurs by looking at the credit card’s security value (non-embossed 3-4 digits code) and checks it against the issuer’s value on file.